chinceve000/Portfoli-Yo/README.md

 Replace those words with whichever JavaScript file you'd like to open.
 Download the JavaScript file and then run the _run.html_ file.

+My work from the third quartile of the 2019/2020 school year is under Quartile 3.
+This nine weeks, we focused on D3 and data visualization.

 At my high school, all sophomores must complete the Personal Project: an opportunity for students to create something in a topic they're interested in, following IB guidelines.
 I chose to create a webpage using HTML, CSS, and JavaScript teaching users the basis of Python.
 I put a lot of time and effort into completing the project, so I highly recommend you click that HTML file pp.html!
 By the way, the pp stands for Personal Project.

 **Quartile 1**